RigsOfRods/rigs-of-rods/README.md

 ## Join the community

-Rigs of Rods is a community of creators, players, and developers who share a passion for soft-body physics simulation.
+Rigs of Rods is a community of creators, players, and developers who share a passion for physics simulation.
 Whether you’re here to play, build, or contribute, you are welcome to be a part of our community.

 * Join the discussion on the [community forums](https://forum.rigsofrods.org/).
 * Chat with other players and developers on the [official Discord server](https://discord.gg/rigsofrods).